-To find out how much pectin is in the fruit, combine one tablespoon of grain alcohol and one teaspoon of the fruit's juice.
+To find out how much pectin is in the fruit, combine 1 tablespoon of grain alcohol and 1 teaspoon of the fruit's juice.
 If it sets up firm, it's high in pectin.
 If the mixture becomes a loose, gelatinous mass, it's medium on the pectin scale.
-If it doesn't set at all, or forms slivers of gel, it's low in pectin.
+If it doesn't set at all or forms slivers of gel, it's low in pectin.

 Pectin can also be used in other dishes that require food to gel or thicken and as a fat substitute in some baked goods.